-Services s that our plan pays for What you must pay

-Hos pice care \$0

-Medi and I progi expe can get care from any hospice program certified by icare.
-You have the right to elect hospice if your provider hospice medical director determine you have a terminal nosis.
-This means you have a terminal prognosis and are ected to have six months or less to live.
-Your hospice or can be a network provider or an out-of-network ider.

-plan will pay for the following while you are getting ice services:

-• [Drugs to treat symptoms and pain

-• : Short-term respite care
+ervices that our plan pays for What you must pay Hospice care \$0 You can get care from any hospice program certified by Medicare.
+You have the right to elect hospice if your provider and hospice medical director determine you have a terminal prognosis.
+This means you have a terminal prognosis and are expected to have six months or less to live.
+Your hospice doctor can be a network provider or an out-of-network provider.
+The plan will pay for the following while you are getting hospice services: Drugs to treat symptoms and pain Short-term respite care Home care Hospice services and services covered by Medicare Part A or B are billed to Medicare.

-• I Home care

-This benefit is continued on the next page

-Services that our plan pays for What you must pay Hospice care (continued) Hospice services and services covered by Medicare Part A or B are billed to Medicare.
 See Section F of this chapter for more information.
-For services covered by Amerigroup STAR+PLUS MMP but not covered by Medicare Part A or B: • Amerigroup STAR+PLUS MMP will cover plan-covered services not covered under Medicare Part A or B. The plan will cover the services whether or not they are related to your terminal prognosis.
+For services covered by Amerigroup STAR+PLUS MMP but not covered by Medicare Part A or B: Amerigroup STAR+PLUS MMP will cover plan-covered services not covered under Medicare Part A or B. The plan will cover the services whether or not they are related to your terminal prognosis.
 You pay nothing for these services.
-For drugs that may be covered by Amerigroup STAR+PLUS MMP's Medicare Part D benefit: • Drugs are never covered by both hospice and our plan at the same time.
+For drugs that may be covered by Amerigroup STAR+PLUS MMP's Medicare Part D benefit: Drugs are never covered by both hospice and our plan at the same time.
 For more information, please see Chapter 5.
-Note: If you need non-hospice care, you should call your service coordinator at 1-855-878-1784 (TTY: 711) to arrange the services.
+Note: If you need non-hospice care, you should call your Service Coordinator at 1-855-878-1784 (TTY: 711) to arrange the services.
 Non-hospice care is care that is not related to your terminal prognosis.
 Our plan covers hospice consultation services (one time only) for a terminally ill person who has not chosen the hospice benefit.
+Prior authorization may be required.

-Services that our plan pays for What you must pay Immunizations \$0 The plan will pay for the following services: Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting hepatitis B Other vaccines if you are at risk and they meet Medicare Part B coverage rules The plan will pay for other vaccines that meet the Medicare Part D coverage rules.
+Ser vices that our plan pays for What you must pay Immunizations \$0 The plan will pay for the following services: Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting hepatitis B Other vaccines if you are at risk and they meet Medicare Part B coverage rules The plan will pay for other vaccines that meet the Medicare Part D coverage rules.
 Read Chapter 6 to learn more.
-Inpatient hospital care \$0 The plan will pay for the following services, and maybe other services not listed here: You must get approval from the plan Semi-private room (or a private room if it is medically necessary) to keep getting inpatient care at an out-of-network Meals, including special diets hospital after your Regular nursing services emergency is under control.
-Costs of special care units, such as intensive care or coronary care units Drugs and medications Lab tests X-rays and other radiology services Needed surgical and medical supplies This benefit is continued on the next page
+Inpatient hospital care \$0 The plan will pay for the following services, and maybe other services not listed here: You must get approval from the Semi-private room (or a private room if it is medically necessary) plan to keep getting inpatient care at an Meals, including special diets out-of-network hospital after your Regular nursing services emergency is under Costs of special care units, such as intensive care or coronary care units control.
+Drugs and medications Lab tests X-rays and other radiology services Needed surgical and medical supplies This benefit is continued on the next page